How to receive language feedback for free and provide it for profit using Soundcloud

 I'm currently learning French, and in accordance with The Mimic Method Language Approach, my first step was to learn a few rap songs.
 Here's a recording of one of the first songs I learned: “La Vie est Brutale” by Kery James.
 I asked my native French speaking friend to point out the parts that “didn't sound authentic” to him and to explain why if he could.

 I am currently in Montreal learning French.
 I'm experimenting to see if I can rely entirely on mimicry to learn the language and not explicitly study any grammar or writing.
 Instead, I just ask people in English how to say stuff (most people here are bilingual) and mimic the sounds they make.
 Two weeks in, I did a recording of myself describing my current progress and difficulties learning French.
 I then shared it with a friend to correct my grammar and suggest better ways of saying things.

-I teach this Beijing rap song – 北京晚报 – in my Flow of Mandarin course, but since it’s pretty underground (like most Chinese rap), I couldn’t find the lyrics anywhere online.
+I teach this Beijing rap song – 北京晚报 – in my Flow of Mandarin course (Note: Flow courses are currently discontinued, you can learn about my new courses here), but since it's pretty underground (like most Chinese rap), I couldn't find the lyrics anywhere online.
 So I transcribed what I knew and sent it to my brother who knows more Mandarin than me to fill in the blanks.
-To save him time, I commented in track on the words I didn’t know.
+To save him time, I commented in track on the words I didn't know.

 These are just a few examples of how the simple functionality of centering conversations around sound can be extremely useful for the language-learning process.
 Remember, you are running a huge risk if you are learning a language in a vacuum.
 As an adult learner coming from a completely different linguistic system, it is inevitable that you will mishear and misspeak.
 To prevent the development of bad habits, an efficient, sound-based feedback system is absolutely vital.